 A lot of people are moving away from internally mounted optical drives, and it’s easy to see why!
 This one is definitely one of the cheaper & better external options to consider.
 View

 This build is perfectly suited for 1080p gaming, it’ll handle most AAA titles on at least high settings while putting out 60fps+.
 Less intensive games (CS:GO, DoTA2, etc) will run absolutely flawlessly.
-Keep in mind that the price above is for the core components only, you will still need an operating system, and any other peripherals you don’t currently have.
+Keep in mind that the price listed above is for the core components only, you will still need an operating system and any other peripherals that you don’t currently have (mouse, keyboard, audio, etc).

-Upgrading to an i5 7500 would give you a lot more power, but it would also cost roughly $80 more, that’s definitely an option in this build but keep in mind the cost!
+Upgrading to an i5 7500 (or better) is possible and would give you a lot more power, but it would also cost roughly $80 more, just something to keep in mind.

-The motherboard in this build is a great little mATX unit from MSI that runs the B250 chipset.
-It gives us support for all of the features we need with room to expand down the line, including 6x SATA3 ports, 4x USB 3.0 / 2x USB 2.0, support for 2400MHz RAM, integrated audio and a built-in ethernet controller for wired internet connections.
+The motherboard in this build is a great little mATX unit from MSI that runs the new B250 chipset.
+It gives us support for all of the features we need with room to expand down the line, including 6x SATA3 ports, 3x USB 3.0, 2x USB 2.0, 1x USB Type-C, support for 2400MHz RAM, integrated 7.1 audio and a built-in ethernet controller for wired internet connections.

-The 4GB RX 480 is definitely the best-priced option for this level of build, it completely tears up 1080p gaming and you’re going to be happy you have one.
-The 4GB RX 480 from MSI that offers up some of the best price vs performance out of any currently released card of the same tier.
-It’s capable of 60fps on at least high settings in pretty much any AAA game!
+The 3GB GTX 1060 is definitely the best-priced option for this level of build, it completely tears up 1080p gaming and you’re going to be happy you have one.
+This little 3GB GTX 1060 from EVGA that offers up some of the best price vs performance out of any currently released card of the same tier; It’s capable of 60fps on at least high settings in pretty much any AAA game!
+There are lots of different variants available, but they’ll all perform basically the same so just choose the cheapest priced option!

 8GB of RAM is really all you need for a dedicated gaming PC, so that’s exactly what this build has.
-8GB from Crucial’s Ballistix Sport LT line is going to serve you well while gaming and going with a single stick in a build like this just makes it easier to add more RAM later on.
+Running 8GB of 2400MHz RAM from Corsair’s Vengeance LPX line is going to serve you well while gaming and will leave you with 2 more DIMMs to upgrade to even more RAM down the line.
+If you’re like me and you multi-task a lot, upgrading to 16GB of RAM would be a good idea.

-When it comes to power, 500W is pretty much all a build at this level will need.
-EVGA’s 500W BQ power supply offers up an awesome semi-modular form factor and lots of connections for everything in this build plus most upgrades you might consider adding.
+EVGA’s 500W BQ power supply offers up an awesome semi-modular (only some cables are permanently fixed) form factor and lots of connections for everything this build needs plus most upgrades that you might consider adding down the line.
 It also comes with a 3-year warranty which is not too bad.
+500W of power is more than enough for this build, but if you wanted a little extra peace of mind the 600 BQ is only about $5 more than the 500.

 You’re also going to need an operating system for your new build, and due to the fact that the newest iteration of DirectX requires Windows 10, that’s going to be the version of Windows you want to consider.
 You could always go with an older version if you wanted to, you just wouldn’t be able to take advantage Windows 10 exclusives like DirectX 12, Forza 3, Dead Rising 4, and so on.
 It comes in both disc and USB flash drive versions.